kocgo/how-to-handle-llm-responses/ARTICLE.md

 But are there good examples?
 They feel buttery smooth; for a while, then they start to lag/stutter as well.
 Overall, it is getting better nowadays in all those applications I have mentioned.

-So I started wondering: Is 60 FPS even achievable?
+So I started wondering: Let alone failures; is 60 FPS even achievable?
 What about 240 FPS for those of us who are obsessive about frame rates?

 ## TLDR
 I built a benchmark suite to test various optimizations for streaming LLM responses in a React UI.
 Here are the key takeaways:

 1) Build a proper state first, then optimize the rendering later.
 Ideally, do it without React.
-You can use Zustand to build the whole state outside React.
+You can use Zustand (or whatever library that helps you to build a state and adapt to React later) to build the whole state outside React.

 2) Do not try to optimize React re-renders or hooks, focus on windowing.
 Wins on React internals are minimal (memoization, useTransition, useDeferredValue etc) compared to windowing.

-3) Focus on CRP (Critical Rendering Path) optimizations using CSS containment and content-visibility.
+3) Focus on CRP (Critical Rendering Path) optimizations using CSS properties like `content-visibility: auto` and `contain: content`.

+If you are going to use animations: use `will-change` property.

 4) If you are designing the Chat Bot yourself, consider not responding with markdown at all.
 It is expensive to parse and render.

+And if you must, you can use segments in your LLM response to separate markdown parts from plain text parts.
+Render plain text parts as raw text and only parse markdown parts.

+5) If network speed is not an issue, consider slowing down the stream itself.
+A small delay between words (5-10ms) can help maintain higher FPS.

 ## How LLMs Stream Works